sbb-design-systems/lyne-components/src/components/sbb-accordion/readme.md

 The `sbb-accordion` is a component which acts as a container for one or more `sbb-expansion-panel`; the content is projected inside an unnamed slot.

-The component has a `level` property, which is proxied into the `sbb-expansion-panel-header`, and can be used to wrap the header of each `sbb-expansion-panel` in a heading tag; if the property is unset, a div is used.
+The component has a `level` property, which is proxied to the `sbb-expansion-panel-header`, and can be used to wrap the header of each `sbb-expansion-panel` in a heading tag; if the property is unset, a `div` is used.

 The `multi` property, if set, allows to have more than one panel expanded at the same time.